cqframework/cqf-tooling/README.md

 Documentation is provided in the [Main](https://github.com/cqframework/cqf-tooling/blob/master/src/main/java/org/opencds/cqf/Main.java) class.

-A build of the develop branch is maintained at: https://oss.sonatype.org/service/local/artifact/maven/redirect?r=snapshots&g=org.opencds.cqf&a=tooling&v=1.0-SNAPSHOT&c=jar-with-dependencies.
+Builds of the main and develop branches are uploaded to the Maven repository for org.opencds.cqf

 ## Commit Policy